DaanJJansen/domoticz-spotify/readme.md

 	* In your webbrowser, navigate to this url: https://accounts.spotify.com/authorize?client_id=[YOUR CLIENT_ID]&redirect_uri=http://localhost&response_type=code&scope=user-read-playback-state user-modify-playback-state
 	* If all go's well, you are being redirect to localhost returning a 404, with a code in the query parameters, copy this code into the hardware parameters
 	* Refresh interval spotify devices: devices using spotify connect go offline and offline, at refresh devices are being updated on de domoticz switch selector
+* Add
+* Add newly created Spotify-device from your device tab

 ## Usage:
 * Update user variable [name]-searchTxt with the query parameter by using the type of search and the search string.
 The following types could be used:
 	* artist -> find artist, eg searchTxt: 'artist coldplay' This will play the top tracks of Coldplay
 	* track --> find song, eg searchTxt: 'track song 2'.
 Will play 10 tracks which matches with your search string
 	* album --> find album, eg searchTxt: 'album Ten'.
 Will play album 10 by Pearl Jam
 	* playlist --> find playlist, eg searchTxt: 'playlist discover weekly'.
 Will play the complete playlist for you.
+* On the spotify-device select device on which playback needs to be started

 ## History:
 **version 0.1**